Compliance

 • Information security

 The Group considers it extremely important for each employee to always maintain a high level of compliance awareness.
 We have therefore adopted a compliance-related program in training for new employees and a number of other internal training courses.
 We also give tests on compliance regularly through e-learning.
-At Daiwa Securities, we post a "Personal Information Check Test" every Monday on our intranet and also feature a monthly compliance-related topic on our internal TV program which is aired every morning.
-Moreover, at Daiwa Securities' sales branches, the branch chief and the internal administrator lead an initiative to provide training and instructions suited to each workplace on a daily basis.
-The branch chief also chairs a monthly compliance meeting in which all branch members participate.
+At Daiwa Securities, we post a daily "Compliance Test" on our intranet and also feature a monthly compliance-related topic on our internal TV program which is aired every morning.
+Moreover, at Daiwa Securities' sales branches, the branch chief and the internal administrator lead an initiative, and the branch chief chairs a monthly compliance meeting in which all branch members participate.
 We have thus implemented various systems to keep the compliance awareness of all employees at a high level, and continue to foster awareness among employees.

 Structure and Achievements of Whistleblowing System (Corporate Ethics Hotline)